 What other preachers, past or present, ever

 enjoyed such privileges?
-Certainly John Wesley didn't, (please see John Wesley,
+Certainly John Wesley didn't, (John Wesley, by Basil

-carpet treatment?
-Why do doors open to him, while other people are unable to even
+treatment?
+Why did doors open to him, while other people were unable to even distribute

 It would appear to me that Graham, when travelling

 message from governments and possibly media and business tycoons.
 And this is why,